Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 This is a nice style to have for smaller, less complex components, especially if they’re purely presentational, like here.
 However, if your components start to grow, or feature complex functionality that may cause bugs, it makes sense to define your function and assign it to a variable (i.e. a `const`) and then export it immediately afterward.
 This is because the React debugging tools struggle to identify components defined and exported in a single line as we are doing here.

-You can see you have a default export which is a function that accepts a props object and uses an implicit return (that is without the return keyword and some JSX within parentheses).
+You have a default export which is a function that accepts a props object and uses an implicit return (that is without the return keyword and some JSX within parentheses).
 Because you’re not doing any other logic, manipulating `state`, etc. you’re just returning some JSX, you can use this implicit return to make things look a little neater and remove unnecessary lines of code.

 That’s it…sort of.
 You have a `<h1>` being returned, but you have a fixed string, ‘Welcome to Software Development’.
-That’s fine for your Greeting App, but not very reusable if you want to have this component on another page that said something different.
+That’s fine for your Greeting App, but not very reusable if you want to have this component on another page that says something different.

-You can make this title dynamic so instead of it being hardcoded to a string, you can use your curly brace syntax again and use a value you can pass in via your props object.
+Make this title dynamic.
+Instead of it being hardcoded to a string, you can use your curly brace syntax again and use a value you can pass in via your props object.

 ```
 export default props => <h1>{props.title}</h1>;
 ```

-However, you can take this another step further.
+However, take this another step further.
 Because you know you’re only passing in a `title` value via props, you can reference this value directly using object destructuring.

 ```
 export default ({ title }) => <h1>{title}</h1>;
 ```

-Props will expect and be passed a property called `title`, so by replacing props with some curly braces you can now start to directly name properties you expect props to have.
+Props will expect and be passed a property called `title`, so by replacing props with some curly braces, now start to directly name properties you expect props to have.
 This is JavaScript’s destructuring syntax and it’s really helpful!

-As well as replacing the props argument in your function, you’ll need to replace the `{props.title}` with just `{title`,} too.
+As well as replacing the props argument in your function, replace the `{props.title}` with just `{title`,} too.

-What you’re left with now is a really simple, small, reusable component.
-It can be used wherever you need across your app in different areas.
+You’re left with a really simple, small, reusable `component`.
+It can be used wherever you need across your `app` in different areas.
 It’s also useful if you need to make changes to the way titles look, such as styling, size, color, tag attributes; all those changes can be made in this one, single place.

 **Note**

-What you're making here is a very contrived example to get a feel for React, but it's good to start thinking in terms of how you can use this in real world applications as you start learning and growing and building things for yourself.
+What you're making right now is a very contrived example to get a feel for React, but it's good to start thinking in terms of how you can use this in real world applications as you start learning and growing and building things for yourself.

 This is something you'll do further on in the course as your apps start to grow and get bigger.
 But for now, this is your `title` component ready to go.